pip-services/pip-services-docs/content/en/python/tutorials/microservice_facade/step7.md

 For demonstration purposes, we’ll be running our system in a distributed mode, with all of its components running in their own, individual containers.
 The configuration above is designed specifically for this type of distributed deployment.

-The process of running a service in a Docker container is described in detail in the [Dockerization tutorial](../../microservice_dockerization)
+The process of running a service in a Docker container is described in detail in the [Microservice Dockerization](../../microservice_dockerization) tutorial.

 To run our system using Docker Compose, create a docker-compose.yml file with the following: